Demographics & Culture

-Growth stocks have continued to outpace value in the market decline and subsequent recovery following the COVID-19 demand shock.
+Growth stocks have continued to outpace value in the market decline and subsequent recovery following the COVID-19 outbreak.
 In our view, growth will continue to command a higher premium relative to other investment opportunities for two reasons:

-One example of a strong secular growth trend is subscription-based businesses — they have compounding characteristics that remain attractive in most market conditions, often gaining share even in periods of economic slowdowns as consumers and enterprises shift behavior.
+One example of a strong secular growth trend is subscription-based businesses.
+They have compounding characteristics that have been attractive in most market conditions, often gaining share even in periods of economic slowdowns as consumers and enterprises shift behavior.

 Investing outside the United States involves risks, such as currency fluctuations, periods of illiquidity and price volatility, as more fully described in the prospectus.
 These risks may be heightened in connection with investments in developing countries.
 Small-company stocks entail additional risks, and they can fluctuate in price more than larger company stocks.

-The MSCI ACWI Quality Index is based on the MSCI ACWI Index, its parent index, which includes large and mid-cap stocks across 23 Developed Market (DM) and 26 Emerging Markets (EM) countries.
+The MSCI ACWI Quality Index is based on the MSCI ACWI Index, its parent index, which includes large- and mid-cap stocks across 23 developed market and 26 emerging markets countries.

 MSCI has not approved, reviewed or produced this report, makes no express or implied warranties or representations and is not liable whatsoever for any data in the report.
 You may not redistribute the MSCI data or use it as a basis for other indices or investment products.